DeepSeek's open-source week

 DualPipe: Bidirectional Pipeline Parallelism

-DualPipe introduces a bidirectional pipeline parallelism algorithm that achieves full overlap of forward and backward computation-communication phases, significantly reducing pipeline bubbles.
+DualPipe is a bidirectional pipeline parallelism algorithm that fully overlaps forward and backward computation-communication phases, cutting pipeline bubbles.

 In traditional pipeline parallelism, you split a large NN across multiple GPUs, with each GPU handling a different segment of the model.
 The problem is that GPUs often end up waiting around, either for data from earlier stages during the forward pass or for gradients from later stages during backpropagation.
 These idle periods are what we call pipeline bubbles.